tapilew/devfolio/README.md

 ## Want to learn more?

-Feel free to check Astroäs [documentation](https://docs.astro.build)
+Feel free to check Astro's [documentation](https://docs.astro.build)